Guttz/guttz.github.io/README.md

 ## Acknowledgments

-This project is based on [the awesome open source Jalpc Jenkyll template](https://github.com/jarrekk/Jalpc).
+This project is based on [the awesome open source Jalpc Jekyll template](https://github.com/jarrekk/Jalpc).
 Personalizations were and will be made to different parts of the template.
 If you like anything you see here, feel free to use it!